 The Decision that may have Saved My Life that I’ll Never Forget

 When I was in the military eons ago I ended up going into the paratroopers.
-I originally signed up to go to Germany, but during Basic training the Army changed the rules which would have forced me to reenlist for somewhat more time.
-I definitely didn’t want that.
+I originally signed up to go to Germany.

-The only reason I enlisted in the Army instead of the Air Force, which I really wanted, was the shorter 3 yr enlistment.
-Back in those days you had to serve in the military or risk going to jail if you refused the draft which was in full force back then.
+The only reason I enlisted in the Army instead of the Air Force, which I really wanted, was the shorter three year enlistment.
+Back in those days you it was different than now.
+Men had to serve in the military or risk going to jail if you refused the draft which was in full force back then.